project-octopus/octopodes/README.md

 * Ruby
 * Bundler
 * CouchDB
-* curl
+* rake
 * libmagic

+# Installation

+You need to install the above requirements using the package manager for your operating system.
+You probably already have Ruby (>= 1.9.3) but the rest you will need to download.

+Next, install the needed Ruby gems using Bundler:

+    bundle install

 ## Set Up

-Install the needed Ruby gems

-    bundle install

-Run the set-up script to create your database:

-    ./setup.sh
+Run rake to set up the database

+    rake octopus:db:create

+Your database will be created at `http://localhost:5984/project-octopus`

 ## Usage